 Online via Zoom

-Reserve your front-row seat for only $10!
+Reserve your front row seat now!
 Can’t make it?
 No problem.
 Register and you will be able to view a recording of the session at a more convenient time.